kairosity/mp2-tunnel-focus/testing.md

 </p>

 ## Edit Task Time Inputs
+The task time inputs for hours, minutes and seconds are of the type 'number' and the following code validates the range:

+            newTime.setAttribute("oninput", "validity.valid||(value='')");
+			newTime.setAttribute("min", "0");
+			newTime.setAttribute("max", "9999");
-The task time inputs for hours, minutes and seconds are of the type 'number'.
-Using ``` ``` I've made is so that negative numbers cannot be inputted and the valid range for all inputs is between 0 - 9999.
+I've made is so that negative numbers cannot be inputed and the valid range for all inputs is between 0 - 9999.
 I felt this was a high enough range as 9999 hours equates to over a year focused on one task.
 For larger projects and if perhaps in the future, the application grows in scope, this range can be expanded to accomodate more time, but for the application's current manifestation, I think that range is more than sufficient.

 I didn't include a message to the user if they attempt to input larger or smaller values than the acceptable range, because I thought that was unnecessary, particularly because most serious users would not be deviating from that range.